TETYYS/LiveProxies/README.md

 ## Development
 The program is currently in its very early stages, so any help is appreciated.
 See TODO list.

-## Performance <a name="performance"></a>
-Currently, program doesn't slow down at all at 7000 simultaneous proxy checks, but has memory problems.
-85 MB for 7000 simultaneous proxy checks seems high.

 ## TODO
  - Provide more interactivity on interface pages